The Stefan problem and free targets of optimal Brownian martingale transport: Global-time existence of supercooled Stefan problem

 \end{theorem}

-Before proving theorem, we point out that to have such $E$ we must have $\tau >0$ almost surely.
-This in particular shows that such a set $E$ is determined by the obstacle problem \eqref{obstacle2}.
-Hence we arrive at the following conclusion:
+Before proving this theorem, we point out that to have such an initial active region $E$ {\red which is also the support of $\nu^*$ at the same time,} we must have {\red the corresponding optimal time} $\tau >0$ almost surely, {\red so $E$ contains the support of $\mu$.} In particular Corollary~\ref{cor:stoppingtime_zero} yields that such a set $E$ is determined by the obstacle problem \eqref{obstacle2}.
+Hence we arrive at the following conclusion {\red that uniquely characterizes the solution in Theorem~\ref{Stefan:I}}:

-\begin{corollary}[Unique Characterization] Let $\mu$ be as given above.
+\begin{corollary}[Unique Characterization] Let $\mu$ be as given in Theorem~\ref{Stefan:I}.
 Then there is a unique solution $\eta$ of $(St_1)$ with the initial data $\mu$ that vanishes in finite time.
-In this case, the initial domain $E$ is given by \eqref{obstacle2}, and $\eta$ corresponds to the Eulerian variable given by $\mu$ and the optimal target $\nu^*=\chi_E$. \end{corollary}
+In this case, the initial domain $E$ is given by \eqref{obstacle2}, and $\eta$ corresponds to the Eulerian variable given by $(\mu, \chi_E)$. \end{corollary}